10 Devonshire Square, London

 |Project:||10 Devonshire Square, London|

-Over a 16 week period, acting in the capacity of Principal Contractor, KpH undertook strip-out and enabling works at 10 Devonshire Square in London working on behalf of our client Blackstones Property Management.
+Over a 16 week period, acting in the capacity of Principal Contractor, KpH undertook strip-out and enabling works at 10 Devonshire Square in London working with Gardiner & Theobald and Core Five, on behalf of our client Blackstone Property Management.

 Scope of Works